robert-kuropkat/e4cTraining/JS_Crash_Course/README.md

 # JavaScript Tutorials

+## Comments

+Contained here is my sample code for the JavaScript basic training.
+I spent \[wasted\] a bit of extra time here working out how I wanted to present these materials to you.
+A GitHub repository seemed like an easy solution.
+However, while I was at it, I decided to add GitHub Pages and JSDoc to the ToDo list.
+GitHub pages in particular has been on my ToDo list for awhlie.

+Both GitHub pages and JSDocs are a bit quirky (not suprising) but generally functional so I'll likely spend more time exploring both.

+## Training Materials

 The e4c basic JavaScript training uses the
 [JavaScript Crash Course For Beginners](https://www.youtube.com/watch?v=hdI2bqOjy3c){:target="_blank" rel="noopener"}
 by Traversy Media

+## Setup

 For these exercises I used the following: